 Venus flytraps must be planted in nutrient-free, mineral-free soil with good drainage.
 A combination of sphagnum moss or peat moss with silica sand or perlite are excellent potting mediums for carnivorous plants.
 The moss retains moisture and the silica sand and perlite prevent soil compression, provide draining and aeration.

 This article will guide you through the process of mixing up the right ingredients for Venus flytrap soil.
 Remember, incorrect components can poison your plants with nutrients.
-Also, you can buy safe carnivorous plant soil onlineOpens in a new tab..
+Also, you can buy safe carnivorous plant soil online.

 Are you looking for information on carnivorous plant care?
 If yes, you are in luck!
-Read this Venus flytrap care guideOpens in a new tab..
+Read this Venus flytrap care guide.
 In this guide I share all I know on how to grow healthy Venus flytraps.

 Venus Flytrap Soil